top of page

 • Do I need a pelvic ultrasound before my IUD insertion?

-If you are over 40 years old and you have heavy periods, we need you to have a formal pelvic ultrasound scan to make sure that there are no underlying problems.
-If needed, we can refer you for a bulk-billed pelvic ultrasound scan.
-Women in their forties who have heavy periods are likely to need to have a Pipelle endometrial biopsy, and there is an additional charge for this procedure (Medicare rebates apply).
+If you have heavy periods are any abnormal bleeding (such as bleeding in between your periods), we need you to have a good quality Day 5-9 formal transvaginal pelvic ultrasound scan to make sure that there are no underlying problems.
+If needed, we can refer you for a pelvic ultrasound scan.
+Women in their forties who have heavy periods are likely to need to have a Pipelle endometrial biopsy, and there is an additional charge for this procedure.
 If you have had a termination of pregnancy (medical or surgical), and you haven’t yet had a period after the procedure and you wish to have an IUD inserted, you should have a pelvic ultrasound performed.
 Please send us the report prior to booking in for your IUD insertion.
-We can provide you with a request form which will be “bulk billed for Medicare card holders.

 • What if I want my IUD removed or replaced?